andytlim/aotk-wiki/Articles-of-the-King.md

-Articles of the King is a series of short stories about the origins of [Avalon](/Avalon).
+Articles of the King is a series of short stories about the origins of [[Avalon]].